damikun/trouble-training/Doc/OpenTelemetry.md

 ## Logs vs Telemtry

-`Logs` - Is a timestamped text/structured record.
+`Log` - Is a timestamped text/structured record.

-`Traces` - Track the progression of a single request, called a trace, as it is handled by services that make up an application.
+`Trace` - Track the progression of a single request, called a trace, as it is handled by services that make up an application.

 *"Hey isnt logging enaught ?"*